Ming clams, glass sponges, when living things span the millennia

 Hermann Ehrlich, CC BY

-Reawakening life from the depths of time
+Awaken life from the depths of time

-Between 2002 and 2015, a team of Russian scientists took boreholes in the permafrost of two Siberian regions.
-The scientists carbon-dated the layers in which they were exploring.
-They discovered frozen worms at a depth of 3.5 meters in the frozen ground.
-After careful cultivation, they succeeded in reawakening two species of worms that produced offspring.
-These two species(Panagrolaimus and Plectus) of frozen worms were respectively 32,000 and 42,000 years old.
+A team of Russian scientists conducted surveys between 2002 and 2015 in the permafrost of two regions of Siberia.
+The scientists carried out carbon dating of the layers in which they were conducting their explorations.
+They were thus able to discover frozen worms 3.5 meters deep in the frozen ground.
+After adapting their culture, they succeeded in reviving two species of worms that produced offspring.
+These two species (Panagrolaimus and Plectus) of frozen worms were 32,000 and 42,000 years old, respectively!

-Another "awakening": in "Death Valley", on the border between Nevada and California, geologists drilled into soil layers corresponding to ancient salt lakes dating back 9,000 to 3,000 years.
-In salt crystals, they noticed inclusions that revealed microscopically tiny sticks 0.005 millimetres long.
+Another "awakening": in Death Valley, on the border between Nevada and California, geologists conducted surveys of soil layers corresponding to ancient salt lakes dating from 9,000 to 3,000 years ago.
+In salt crystals, they noticed inclusions that revealed, under a microscope, very small sticks 0.005 millimeters long.

 Prokaryotes in saline inclusions.

-provided by the author, CC BY
+Provided by the author, CC BY

-Do you dare taste a centenarian?
+Would you dare to taste a century-old wine?

 Simon Galas, Professor of Genetics and Molecular Biology of Aging, CNRS – Faculty of Pharmacy, University of Montpellier

 This article is republished from The Conversation under a Creative Commons license.
-Read theoriginal article.
+Readthe original article.